Healthy Homes Assessment Wadestown

 Draught Stopping Wadestown

-If you can feel external air flowing in or an unobstructed draught coming from a crack or a gap, then it is most likely a gap or hole which needs sealing in some way.
-Large cracks and gaps should be stopped permanently.
-The gaps that exceed 3mm that let air in or out within your home need the sealing.
-For instance, if an open fireplace isn’t used it could cause draughts, and must be sealed from.
-Landlords and property managers are accountable for making sure that such draughts are squelched as much as possible.
+If you can feel external air entering or a clear draught from a gap or hole that is, it is probably a gap or hole that needs sealing in somehow.
+Cracks or gaps with large gaps must be fixed permanently.
+Any gaps greater than 3mm that let air in or out from your home need sealing.
+For instance, if an open fireplace is not in use, it may cause draughts and should be sealed from.
+Landlords and property managers are responsible for making sure that such draughts are squelched as much as possible.

-You don’t need to block off gaps or holes which are part of the building.
-For example, tiny gaps around windows and doors could be necessary to allow for movement within the structure as the house gets warmer and cooler, so that they are able to be shut and opened, rather instead of being stuck.
-We will test every window and door during your Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes in the building.
+For example, tiny gaps around windows and doors might be necessary to allow movement of the building when the household heats and cools, in order to let them be closed and opened instead of than securing.
+We will examine the windows and doors as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections